 Emma currently works as a Research Associate within the Population Health Interventions research programme since November 2019.
 Her research focuses on evaluating population level built environment and policy interventions in relation to physical activity.

 Emma’s current research focuses on the policy processes involved in planning and implementing built environment interventions to promote walking and cycling.
 In collaboration with Durham University, she will be conducting a process evaluation of environmental and policy interventions around schools to increase active travel using ethnographic methods.
 She will also be assisting with the evaluation of ICAN-Northstowe, a feasibility study of delivering financial incentives to promote walking, cycling and public transport use in a new housing development.
 She has also recently had the opportunity to be involved in the Soft Drinks Industry Levy evaluation.
 Throughout her time at the unit, Emma has led and contributed to numerous systematic reviews and evidence syntheses.

 Background and experience

-Emma completed her PhD in March 2018 at the Centre for Public Health, Queen’s University Belfast.
+Prior to joining the unit, Emma was awarded a BSc (Hons) in Occupational Therapy from the University of Ulster and an MSc in Public Health from Queen’s University Belfast.
+Emma completed her PhD in 2018 at the Centre for Public Health, Queen’s University Belfast.
 Her PhD project focused on the development and evaluation of a community-based intervention promoting physical activity among older women living in disadvantaged areas.